fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/4_collaborator_objects.md

 ### What is collaboration?
 Collaboration is a way of modeling relationships between different objects.
 A collaborative relationship is a relationship of *association* — not of inheritance.

-Collaboration is a *has-a* relationship rather than a *is-a* relationship - for example, a library has books, so there is an __associative__ relationship between objects of class `Library` and objects of class `Book` (contrast this with _inheritance_ - e.g. a dictionary is a book).
+Collaboration is a *has-a* relationship rather than a *is-a* relationship - for example, a library __has__ books, so there is an __associative__ relationship between objects of class `Library` and objects of class `Book` (contrast this with _inheritance_ - e.g. a dictionary __is a__ book).

 ### What is a collaborator object?
-Objects that are stored as _state within another object_ are also called __collaborator objects__.
-By assigning a collaborator object to an instance variable in another class’ constructor method definition, you are _associating the two objects with one another_.
+Objects that are stored as _state within another object_ (i.e. as instance variables) are called __collaborator objects__.
+For example, when assigning a collaborator object to an instance variable in another class' constructor method definition, you are _associating the two objects with one another_.

 We call such objects collaborators because they work in conjunction (or in collaboration) with the class they are associated with.

+One way to spot them in code is when an *object is assigned to an instance variable of another object inside a class definition*.

 Here's an example of a string object acting as a collaborator object for the instance variable `@name`.
 Collaborator objects are not limited to just strings though, they can be basically anything (essentially, any object that you could assign to the instance variable `@name`, like arrays or hashes).
 ```